 While I chuckled at his little joke, just hearing the word coffee made my scalp start to itch.
 Of all the drugs out there and the many ways to take them — swallowed, inhaled, injected, patched, or poked (where the sun don’t shine) — caffeine in hot coffee is my only addiction.
 But how I am addicted!
 I wanted some coffee so badly right then.
 And along with those cookies — Heaven!

-Instantly I was transported to my favorite Northside café, the rich aroma of espresso filling the air, a steaming triple latte standing on my table, a full bag of those cookies right there beside it — all of them for little old me.
+Instantly I was transported to my favorite Northside café, the aroma of fresh-pulled espresso filling the air, a steaming triple latte standing on my table, a full bag of those cookies sitting right beside it — all of them for little old me.

 I must have moaned again.